-Boston PI Spenser and right hand Hawk follow a con man’s trail of smoke and mirrors in the latest entry of the iconic crime series.
-After conning everyone from the cable news shows to the local cops, it looks like the grifter’s latest double cross may be his last.
+Boston PI Spenser and right hand Hawk follow a con man’s trail of smoke and mirrors in this thrilling entry in Robert B. Parker’s long-running series.

-Boston PI Spenser faces a hot case and a personal crisis in this adventure in Ace Atkins’ iconic New York Times bestselling series.
+Boston PI Spenser faces a hot case and a personal crisis in this adventure in Robert B. Parker’s iconic New York Times bestselling series.

 The fire at a boarded-up Catholic church raged hot and fast, lighting up Boston’s South End and killing three firefighters who were trapped in the inferno.
 A year later, as the city prepares to honor their sacrifice, there are still no answers about how the deadly fire started.
 Most at the department believe it was just a simple accident: faulty wiring in a century-old building.
 But Boston firefighter Jack McGee, who lost his best friend in the blaze, suspects arson.